-We are Spiritually Poor
+We are Spiritually Bankrupt

 In Matthew 5:3 Jesus said, “Blessed are the poor in spirit, for theirs is the kingdom of heaven.
 In Luke 4:18 Jesus said He preaches the Gospel to the poor.
 The Greek word for poor means, “reduced to beggary, lowly, afflicted…helpless, powerless…lacking in anything.”
 Jesus isn’t talking about financial poverty in Matthew 5:3 or Luke 4:18.
 He’s talking about spiritual poverty.
 He is essentially saying that we are without anything with which we can commend ourselves to God.
 Anyone who would respond to Christ, must admit their spiritual poverty, their need for help.